backube/volsync/docs/usage/rsync/multi_context_sync_cli.rst

 Necessary flags are configured in :code:`./config.yaml` shown above.

-Set and Pause a Scribe Replication
+Set and Pause a VolSync Replication
 -----------------------------------

 Usually the source deployment will be scaled down before